Isaac-Fate/math/complex-analysis/complex-analysis.typ

   $X$ is compact, then $f(X)$ is also compact.
 ]

-The preimage of a compact set under a continuous function is not necessarily compact.

-#example[
-  Consider the identity map $id: (a, b] -> RR$.
-It is continuous.
-]

 #proof[
   Let ${V_alpha | alpha in I}$ be an open covering of $f(X)$ in $Y$.
 Then, we have $f(X) subset.eq union.big_(alpha in I) V_alpha$.
   It follows that $X subset.eq union.big_(alpha in I) f^(-1)(V_alpha)$.
 Note that ${f^(-1)(V_alpha) | alpha in I}$ is